fommil/fpmortals/manuscript/under-review.md

   import Data._
 ~~~~~~~~

+We implement algebras by creating *handlers* that extend from the
+`.Handler` that `@free` generates for us.
+We don't extend `Drone` and
+`Machines` directly.

-Then our "mock" implementation of the algebras, which simply play back
+Our "mock" implementations simply play back a fixed `WorldView`.
+We've
-a fixed `WorldView`.
-We've isolated the state of our system, so we can
-feel easy using `var` to store the state.
+isolated the state of our system, so we can use `var` to store the
+state (but this is not threadsafe).

 {lang="text"}
 ~~~~~~~~